Beginnings

 You cannot lose it.

-You can only notice it—
+You can only notice

-And that is what you are.
+is what you are.

 Not Knowing Is Not Ignorance

-Is not knowing the same as ignorance?
+the same as ignorance?

-At first glance, it may seem so.
+At first, it may seem so.

-Both involve a lack of knowledge.
+Both appear as absence of knowledge.

-But in truth, they arise from entirely different vibrations.
+from entirely different vibrations.

 Ignorance is not simply not knowing.